Barriers to parenthood are crumbling, opening up motherhood to women over 50. But should they do it?

 For years, the age for new mothers has been going up, but now technology allows a new phenomenon: post-menopausal pregnancy.
 According to an article in New York magazine, over the last decade the number of women having babies over the age of 50 has doubled.
 Plus, 25 percent of parents who adopt are over 45.
 Is this unnatural and unfair to children, or an extension of the women's liberation movement?
-Women Say Late 20s Are Ideal Age For Starting A Family
+This Just In: Women Want To Start A Family In Their Late 20s

 Studies have proven that older parents are more involved in their children's lives, live longer and are wealthier.
 Having children after the biological clock has stopped ticking is also very expensive (up to $110,000 for a surrogate).
 This only means that the parents are more invested in the children (literally) and have the resources to provide them with the best of everything, like education.
 Nearing retirement age, these older adults also have more career freedom to participate in their kids' lives.
 Parents who give birth over 40 are also four times more likely to live to be 100.
 Like the article says, "Nothing—not a sports car, not a genius dye job-says 'I'm young' like a baby on your hip."
 'What's Your Number' Movie Contest: Dish Your Number, Win A Prize